hnava47/PasswordGeneratorH3/README.md

 ## About The Project

-This project is meant to create and develop a personal portfolio page.
-This page contains information on my background, skill set, experience, and ways to contact me.
-The page is meant to be a view for potential clients and give representation on what it's like to work with me.
-Below is a snapshot of the current page:
+This project is meant to create and deploy a password generator page.
+This page contains a text area which is populated with a systematic generated password through JavaScript.
+The password generator takes into consideration criteria such has numbers and special characters.
+The page also has a _copy to clipboard_ option which allows a user to copy the created password.
+Below is a screenshot of the page:

 ![primary-screen-shot]